encse/cubesats/README.md

 This tool tries to combine these, filling out the missing pieces.

 It's not a bullet proof solution though.
 Frames are ordered by timestamp, then the header of the first image blocks are examined.
 If it has not changed since the previous image, it's supposed that we are dealing with the same transmission again.

+When using wav mode, gr_satellites` should be in "/usr/bin/gr_satellites".
+(That's how the dockerfile is built.)